Gianfredo Camesi

-Gianfredo Camesi (born 24 March 1940) is a Swiss painter.
+Gianfredo Camesi (24 March 1940 – 18 November 2025) was a Swiss painter.

 Camesi moved to Geneva in 1960 where he started experimenting with painting and sculpture.
-Towards the end of the 1960s he started his association with the gallery of Renée Ziegler in Zurich and Jan Runnqvist from Galerie Bonnier in Geneva.
-In 1973 he represented Switzerland at the 12th São Paulo Art Biennial with a series of 400 watercolours and 15 paintings.
-In 1975 he moved to France before returning to Switzerland where he settled in his native Ticino.
+Towards the end of the 1960s, he started his association with the gallery of Renée Ziegler in Zurich and Jan Runnqvist from Galerie Bonnier in Geneva.
+In 1973, he represented Switzerland at the 12th São Paulo Art Biennial with a series of 400 watercolours and 15 paintings.
+In 1975, he moved to France before returning to Switzerland where he settled in his native Ticino.

 Twenty-seven of his works are part of the collection of the Museo d'Arte della Svizzera Italiana (MASI) in Lugano.

+Camesi died on 18 November 2025, at the age of 85.